FrederickGeek8/freddy.us/_posts/2023-10-06-thinking-about-grad-school.md

 ==== MESSAGE BEGINS ====
 ```

 > I've been thinking more and more about what I would want to study in grad school while desperately (and unsuccessfully) trying to find programs.
 Perhaps I'm just easily distractible and weary of the state of CS, but I've been drawn more and more towards Physics -- which is unfortunate given my lack of experience in the topic.
 Given my Math background I am able to read some physics papers and appreciate the connection between Math theory and our physical world -- it's truly amazing stuff -- but now I have my interests torn between Physics, CS, and Math.
-At the same time, I've found myself becoming more and more of a analytical/rational person versus an experimental/empirical person -- something that seems to be at odds with a lot of current research/experiments/simulations in both CS and Physics (computers ruined us all).
+At the same time, I've found myself becoming more and more of an analytical/rational person versus an experimental/empirical person -- something that seems to be at odds with a lot of current research/experiments/simulations in both CS and Physics (computers ruined us all).
 It really makes me believe that I want to strengthen my Math background to understand and contribute to theory research in either field.
 >
-> Something that is disturbing to me is it seems like there aren't many Math Masters programs -- as university's are changing from offering Masters to only offering PhDs -- and when they do offer Masters it's normally a path to PhD at the same university.
+> Something that is disturbing to me is it seems like there aren't many Math Masters programs -- as universities are changing from offering Masters to only offering PhDs -- and when they do offer Masters it's normally a path to PhD at the same university.
 I'm a bit worried about pursuing a PhD becoming too specialized, especially because I don't have an explicit research goal in mind yet.
 It seems like these days the suggestion is to "learn the math as you go along" and study in a non-Math program, but that seems at odds with my interests in inter-disciplinary research and the sort of mathematical rigor I want to contribute.
 >
 > Because of this trend in graduate education and my fear of becoming too specialized, it almost seems like I'm left with Math PhDs -- which I'm not sure would be suitable for me.
 During my undergraduate I double majored in both Computer Science and Mathematics which _could_ be a positive when applying to programs, but what was _not_ a positive was that division of my attention inhibited my ability to delve deep into either topic.
 This negative influence only became worse as my health was declining during my studies.
 I was able to do well in my Computer Science courses given my extensive prior experience with the field but my Math courses definitely suffered.
 While I _might_ be able to get into a Computer Science PhD program (although I don't know _where_ or who to study with), I am not so hopeful about a Math PhD program.
 Not having published any in either field is even more concerning when I am constrained to just applying to PhD programs.
 >